 Few places blend ancient traditions and cutting-edge contemporary culture as well, or as interestingly, as Japan.
 Here, you’ll find the height of modernity alongside some of the world’s most beautiful ancient temples and gardens, all woven together by incredible cuisine and one of the most interesting cultural perspectives in Asia.
 Japan is home to true luxury that thrives in an aesthetically delightful surrounding, after all this is the home of cherry blossoms and one of the world’s most affluent cities.
 And travelling with Black Tomato means that we’ll open our little black book and show you some of the most iconic and hidden treasures that Japan has to offer.

-Leaving Tokyo behind, tomorrow you’ll wind through the hills of Mount Fuji and delight in the stunning scenery before arriving at Hakone for peaceful views, spectacular kaiseki cuisine and the onsen baths; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
-Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Ginyu Hakone and enjoy the spectacular views of the river and mountains.
+Leaving Tokyo behind, tomorrow you’ll wind through the hills of Mount Fuji, delighting in the stunning scenery, before arriving at Hakone for peaceful views, spectacular kaiseki cuisine and the ritual of onsen; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
+Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Byakudan and enjoy the spectacular views of the forest.
 Refresh before spending the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
 In Japan, you can truly expect the unexpected.
 The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat or, for those wishing to keep their feet firmly on the ground, hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.